Risk and optimal policies in bandit experiments

 \subsection{Payoff and loss functions}

-For bandit experiments, we take the loss function to be cumulative payoffs, where the payoff is $0$ when the experiment concludes at $t=1$.
+We take the loss function to be cumulative payoffs, where the payoff is $0$ when the experiment concludes at $t=1$.
 We focus on the regret payoff

-It is the difference in rewards between the optimal action, $\mathbb{I}\{\mu\ge0\}$, and action $A$.
-Clearly, regret is just a rescaling of the welfare payoff $W(Y,A,\mu)=-YA/\sqrt{n}$.
-These payoffs are equivalent for evaluating policies under Bayes risk.
-However the behavior under minimax risk is very different.
-Under the welfare payoff, the minimax policy is trivial and excessively pessimistic: the bandit should never pull the arm.
+where $k^{*}=\arg\max_{k}\mu_{k}$.
+It is the difference in rewards between the optimal action, $A^{*}=k^{*}$, and the action $A$.
+Clearly, regret is just a rescaling of the welfare payoff $W(A,\mu)=-\sum_{k}Y^{(k)}\mathbb{I}(A=k)/\sqrt{n}$.
+While these payoffs are equivalent under Bayes risk, their behavior under minimax risk is very different.
+Under the welfare payoff, the minimax policy is trivial and excessively pessimistic: the DM should never pull the arm.
 By contrast, the minimax risk under regret payoff is non trivial.
 For this reason, we focus exclusively on regret (as does most of the bandit literature).

-Recently, there has been interest in best arm identification (e.g., \citealp{kasy2019adaptive}), where an agent experiments until a set time $t=1$ to determine the optimal arm.
-Here, the statistical loss is the regret from choosing an arm for full scale implementation at the end of experimentation.
-Such a loss function does not feature an `exploitation' motive.
-We discuss best arm identification in Section \ref{sec:Generalizations-of-the}.
+Our theory easily extends to other loss criteria, e.g., best arm identification (\citealp{kasy2019adaptive}).
+The latter is discussed in Appendix \ref{subsec:Best-arm-identification}.